Ulm-IQO/qudi-iqo-modules/docs/installation_guide.md

 ## Install qudi-iqo-modules

 The last step in the qudi-core installation instructions briefly explains setting up the measurement modules.
-More detailedly, this is how you install the qudi-iqo-modules:
+More detailedly, this is how you install the qudi-iqo-modules in dev mode.
+In this way, you can easily change code in the measurement toolchains.

 - Make sure you have a working git installation and that you can run the  `git` command from your console.
 - Open your Anaconda prompt and `activate qudi-env` (or activate your venv in your other Python distro)
 - Navigate to the folder you want the modules to install to, eg.